 Free and Confidential Pregnancy Testing

 Our most popular service at Choices Resource Center is our free, confidential pregnancy testing.
 We use only laboratory-quality urine pregnancy tests.
-Plus, a licensed nurse practitioner will read your results so you can be assured you’re getting the most accurate test results.
+Plus, a licensed nurse will read your results so you can be assured you’re getting the most accurate test results.
 You can either schedule an appointment or just walk in for this service.
 Getting tested is easy!

 How Does a Pregnancy Test Work?